internetdrew/hackers-the-api/README.md

 ## Introduction

 Welcome to the unofficial API for the movie "Hackers".
 This project was created for the love of a fantastic movie.
 With that, I wanted to create something that reminded me of the internet in the 90s.
-I create this to contribute to the fandom around Hackers but also to learn some new skills like containerization and get better at testing software.
+I created this to contribute to the fandom around Hackers but also to learn some new skills like containerization and improve my software testing.
 I hope you enjoy taking a look around.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+As a containerized app, you should be able to get up and running with a few simple steps and no need for checking prerequisites.

 ### Installing